wizardpb/blog/_posts/2016-07-16-clojure-productivity.md

 very difficut to debug.
 Clojure goes much further, and leverages several features to make concurrent programming easier and less error prone.
 Firstly, it's immutable data structures allow data to be shared amoung threads with ease - since they are immutable, threads cannot intefere with other threads.
 Secondly, the difference between *value* and *identity* is clearly and explicitly defined.
-In an OO system, these are mixed - objects have an identity, and their state is mutated.
+In an OO system, these are mixed - objects have an identity, and their value is changed by mutating their state.
+There is no sense of an identity which is associated with different values through time.
 With Clojure, identity is provided by explicit constructs that can have their values changed *in an atomic manner*.
 It is this fact that makes concurrent programming in Clojure so much easier.

-Clojure provides several ways to atomically change the value of an identity.
+There are several ways to do this.

-*Atoms* allow synchronous and independent updates.
+*Atoms* allow *synchronous and independent* updates.
 The *swap!* function takes an atom and a function, calls the function with the current value, and sets its value to the return value of that function.
-If the value is changed (by another thread) during the update, the operation is retired - swap! is essentially a test-and-set operation.
+If the value is changed (by another thread) during the update, the operation is retried - swap! is essentially a test-and-set operation.

-*Refs* and a *software transactional memory* (STM) provide synchronous and coordinated changes.
+*Refs* and a *software transactional memory* (STM) provide *synchronous and coordinated* changes.
 In this scheme, all updates are atomic, consistent and isolated, much as a database transaction would be.
 All updates and reads of a ref must be done in a _dosync_ function.
 All function calls inside a dosync see a stable state, with the whole transaction being retried when an update conflict is detected.

-*Agents* provide a message-based scheme allowing independent and asynchronous updates.
+*Agents* provide a message-based scheme allowing *asynchronous and independent* updates.
 Agents hold a single value, and are updated by sending a message to the agent.
-Messages are functions, and the agent system ensures that sometime in the future, the message function will be called with the current value of the agent and the state of the agent updated with the return value.
+Messages are functions, and the agent system ensures that sometime in the future, the message function will be called with the current value of the agent and the state updated with the return value.
 Message execution is serialized by the agent system so that updates are applied serially.

 ## Multi-methods